Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Experimental results

-Questionnaires were prepared to see if people facing gambles seek the one with the best time average.
-The problems have equivalent options on the ensemble averages (similar to those presented by Kahneman and Tversky \cite{kai1979prospect}), but extreme outcomes were used to verify the assumption of repetition.
-Thus, the repetition of proposed gambles can lead an individual quickly to great abundance (or ruin), shortening the time until the goal to be achieved (or to be avoided).
-All respondents are psychology students from the Universidade Federal do Cear\'{a}, Campus Sobral, so it is assumed that they do not have any training about time average.
+Now, we need see if people facing gambles have prospects for nonadditive repetitions.
+To verify this hypothesis, respondents answer questionnaires that presented risky situations, where \begin{itemize} \item the options $A$ and $B$ in each problem have expectation calculated by an average weighted by the probabilities.
+Thus, case individuals prospect values close to averages with additive dynamics, then the contrast will be low and choices will be balanced (approximately fifty percent for each option); \item otherwise, if individual prospect through nonadditive dynamics, then the contrast will be high because the outcomes are close or beyond to the reference point.
+Thus, the perception of individuals identify the high contrast and will reveal a strong bias in the results. \end{itemize} In the experiment, all respondents are psychology students from the Universidade Federal do Cear\'{a}, Campus Sobral, so it is assumed that they do not have any training in time averages.
 A total of 67 students answered the questionnaire and the percentage of choice in each option is in brackets.
+For a comparison between the contrast estimate and the students' response, Figure 2 presents a contrast estimate for each problem using equation \ref{eq:contrast}.